ckitsoulis/Pterois-miles-Genome/TE_annotation/TE_annotation.md

 # Transposable Elements annotation pipeline

-For the transposable elements annotation of the genome assembly, a custom pipeline was used (see *image* below), based on state-of-the-art tools publicly available.
+For the transposable elements annotation of genome assembly, a custom pipeline was used (see *image* below), based on state-of-the-art tools publicly available.
 Filtering and correction steps between tools were processed with custom python and bash scripts.

-These tools are:
+Tools used:

 1. [RepeatModeler](https://github.com/Dfam-consortium/RepeatModeler)
 2. [EDTA](https://github.com/oushujun/EDTA)